-The Occupant Protection Center will promote the use of the National Digital Car Seat Check Form (NDCF), a resource provided by the National Safety Council, funded by NHTSA, and certified by the National Child Passenger Safety Board.
+The Occupant Protection Center will promote the use of the National Digital Car Seat Check Form (NDCF), a resource provided by the National Safety Council, funded by NHTSA and certified by the National Child Passenger Safety Board.
 The use of the NDCF will be voluntary but encouraged to capture statewide data for car seat check activity.
 The NDCF provides a paper format for use in place of electronic field reporting and can be uploaded to the digital database at the site agency.
 This reporting tool will facilitate standardized data collection and provide better insight into child restraint misuse.
-The TNTraffic Safety Resource Service will still house the electronic seat check reporting form to collect summarized data for analysis.
-The TNTrafficSafety CPS webpage has been updated to include multiple reporting forms to track community engagement activities, technician certification maintenance resources, and more.
+TNTraffic Safety Resource Service will still house the electronic seat check reporting form to collect summarized data for analysis.

-In FFY 2022, the THSO will work on the following items for the child passenger safety program:
+In FFY 2021, the THSO will work on the following items for the child passenger safety program:

-- Increase the use of child restraints in Tennessee: - Collect safety data on child safety seat usage on 100 percent of participants; - Certify technicians and maintain/recertify currently certified technicians; and - Maintain an active network of fitting stations throughout the state.
+- Increase the use of child restraints in Tennessee; - Collect safety data on child safety seat usage on 100 percent of participants; - Certify technicians and maintain/recertify currently certified technicians; and - Maintain an active coalition of fitting stations throughout the state.

 To certify CPS technicians, the THSO will host classes statewide to reach all types of at-risk populations using the National Child Passenger Safety Certification Curriculum, which was updated in January 2020.
-These classes will be promoted through different avenues, including, but not limited to, social media, email blasts, and network meetings held by regional LELs.
+These classes will be promoted through different avenues including, but not limited to, social media, email blasts, and network meetings held by regional LELs.
 With the recent CPS Curriculum update, the Renewal Course structure has been updated.
-Implementation of Renewal Courses is under consideration at this time, and continued implementation will be based on Child Passenger Safety Instructor feedback and analysis of actual course activity.
-It is highly recommended that technicians expired longer than 12 months complete the full-length certification course.
-Efforts to maintain certified technician status will be emphasized and supported through continuing eduction unit (CEU) course offerings to help CPST independent maintenance and compliance with recertification requirements.
-These CEU resources will be promoted through the same methods as stated above.
+Implementation of Renewal Courses is under consideration at this time.
+Efforts to maintain certified technician status will be emphasized and supported through CEU course offerings to help CPST independent maintenance and compliance with recertification requirements.
+These CEU resources will be promoted through the same methods, as stated above.
 By promoting these trainings, and maintaining the individuals who are already trained, the THSO will maintain a sufficient number of CPS technicians.

-In FFY 2022, the THSO occupant protection program will work on the following items for young drivers with the teen traffic safety program:
+In FFY 2021, the THSO occupant protection program will work on the following items for young drivers with the teen traffic safety program: